- This event has passed.

 April 16 @ 6:30 pm - 9:30 pmFree

-To help address these challenges, WSU King County Extension, Snoqualmie Watershed Improvement District, King Conservation District, and King County are sponsoring three workshops on Agricultural Water Management (AWM) this spring.
-Location for all is the Sno-Valley Senior Center, 4610 Stephens Ave, Carnation, WA.
+To help address these challenges and more, WSU King County Extension, Snoqualmie Watershed Improvement District, King Conservation District, and King County are sponsoring a workshop focused on different strategies to help manage excess water on area farms.

 All workshops are free, we ask that you pre-register to ensure we have enough resources available for all attendees.
 Register online for any/all of the AWM workshops at AgWater.EventBrite.com.
 For more information, contact Kate Ryan email@example.com, (425) 357-6024.